techascent/tech.datatype/docs/walkthrough.md

  * update - use a sparse map to replace just some of the values in a reader

 # Fastutil Lists
- - Very efficient for building up large datasets.
+ - Very efficient for building up large datasets
- - Efficient conversion to tuple of array,offset,len.
+ - Efficient conversion to tuple of array,offset,len

 # bitmaps
- - bitmaps are specialized designed structures that work extremely well in index space.
+ - bitmaps are specialized designed structures that work extremely well in index space
- - [RoaringBitmap](https://roaringbitmap.org/) is a real gem here.
+ - [RoaringBitmap](https://roaringbitmap.org/) is a real gem here
- - protocol range functions
+ - protocol bitmapset functions
+ - interaction with index algebra

 # ranges + range algebra
  - monotonic-range namespace